espadrine/succinct-cybernetics/misc/network.md

-As mentioned, HTTP includes presentation-layer "protocols" in headers, such as **Multipurpose Internet Mail Extensions** ([MIME][]) in `Content-Type`, to specify the file `<type>/<subtype>` (eg. `text/plain`), or whether it recursively contains subfiles with `multipart/mixed` or [`multipart/form-data`][form-data], with each subfile specifying their own
+As mentioned, HTTP includes presentation-layer "protocols" in headers, such as **Multipurpose Internet Mail Extensions** ([MIME][]) in `Content-Type`, to specify the file `<type>/<subtype>` (eg. `text/plain`), or whether it recursively contains subfiles with [`multipart/form-data`][form-data], with each subfile specifying their own headers:
-headers:

     POST /upload HTTP/1.1
     Host: localhost:1234